 Equity sources include:

-• Real Estate Investment Trusts (REITs): Public or private entities that invest in hospitality portfolios
+- Real Estate Investment Trusts (REITs): public or private vehicles that buy hotel portfolios for yield, not turns.

 Equity investors usually want to own between 10% and 30% of a company, depending on how much they put in and how much risk they are willing to take.
 You won't have to make monthly loan payments, but you will have to agree on how to get out of the deal, whether that's by selling, refinancing, or holding on to it for a long time.